Angadipuram: Transport

 Angadippuram is situated on the Kozhikode–Palakkad National Highway 966.

+National Highway No.66 passes through valanchery and the northern stretch connects to Goa and Mumbai.
+The southern stretch connects to Cochin and Trivandrum.

-Valancheri–Nilambur State Highway 73 joins the NH 966 at Angadippuram.
-Kottakkal–Perinthalmanna road which joins SH 73 at Vylongara in Angadippuram, another important road is State Highway 60 which starts from Angadippuram and ends in Cherukara.
+Valancheri–Nilambur State Highway 73 joins the NH 966 at Angadippuram.another important road is State Highway 60 which starts from Angadippuram and ends in Cherukara.